bazelbuild/bazel-skylib/docs/modules_doc.md

 modules.adjust_main_repo_prefix(<a href="#modules.adjust_main_repo_prefix-target_pattern">target_pattern</a>)
 </pre>

-Updates the main repo prefix to match the current Bazel version.
+Updates the main repository prefix to match the current Bazel version.

+The main repo prefix will be "@//" for Bazel < 7.1.0, and "@@//" for Bazel
-Used to automatically update strings representing include/exclude target patterns so that they match actual main repo target Labels correctly.
-The main repo prefix will be "@//" for Bazel < 7.1.0, and "@@//" for Bazel >= 7.1.0 under Bzlmod.
+>= 7.1.0 under Bzlmod.
+This macro automatically updates strings representing include/exclude target patterns so that they match actual main repository target Labels correctly.

 **PARAMETERS**